-He has published over a hundred book chapters and articles in such publications as the Middle East Economic Survey, the Oil & Gas Journal, the Oxford Institute of Energy Studies, and the Gulf Research Centre.
-He is the author of several well regarded books on the Middle East and the energy market.
-Currently, Mr. Dargin sits on a variety of boards, such as the board of directors of the International Energy Foundation, was on the review committee for Fulbright Scholars, and is a Middle East-North Africa and Energy Regional head for Oxford Analytica.
+Dr. Dargin has published over a hundred book chapters and articles in such publications as the Middle East Economic Survey, the Oil & Gas Journal, the Oxford Institute of Energy Studies, and the Harvard Journal of Middle East Politics and Policy.
+He is the author of several well-regarded books on the Middle East and the energy market.
+Currently, Dr. Dargin sits on a variety of boards, such as the board of directors of the International Energy Foundation and was on the review committee for Fulbright Scholars.
 He is also a senior member of the United Nations Alliance of Civilizations as a global energy expert.

-Mr. Dargin has spent long periods of time living and traveling in the Gulf and North Africa.
-Before coming to Harvard, he worked at Owens Corning Global Headquarters in the international legal department, as an integral part of the compliance team for adherence to the Energy Policy Act of 2005, and in structuring relations with its Saudi Arabian and South African joint ventures.
-Mr. Dargin also worked in the legal department at the Organization of Petroleum Exporting Countries (OPEC), and was a researcher at the Oxford Institute for Energy Studies, where he pioneered the first major substantive work on transnational gas trade in the form of the Dolphin Project.
-He has been featured extensively for his expert opinion on Al Jazeera, Russia Today, the New York Times, and Al Hurra, among other major global media.
-He is fluent in Spanish, Arabic and English.
+Dr. Dargin has spent long periods of time living and traveling in the Gulf and North Africa.
+Before coming to Oxford, he worked at Owens Corning Global Headquarters in the international legal department, as an integral part of the compliance team for adherence to the Energy Policy Act, and in structuring relations with its Saudi Arabian and South African joint ventures.
+Dr. Dargin was a legal advisor at the Organization of Petroleum Exporting Countries (OPEC) where he played a leading role in the legal aspects of the accession proceedings for Angola to enter as a full member and in advising senior leadership about the US and EU energy market regulatory frameworks.
+He was also a researcher at the Oxford Institute for Energy Studies, where he pioneered the first major substantive work on transnational gas trade in the form of the Dolphin Project.
+He has been featured extensively for his expert opinion on Al Jazeera, Emirates 24/7, USA Today, the Financial Times, Time Magazine, the New York Times, The Economist, and Reuters, among other major global media.
+He is fluent in Arabic, Spanish and English.